GemsLoveNLP/ArduinoSerial/README.md

 # Arduino through Python

-This repository contains two parts: the Python code that is the requester and the arduino script which takes follows teh Python Command.
+This repository contains two parts: the Python code (request.py) that send requests and the arduino script (2wayCOM.ino) which takes follows the Python Command.

 To add more devices: